 Equity & Community Union

 The Equity and Community Union (ECU) is a student-led organization determined to address the needs of all Wentworth community members through a Diversity, Equity and Inclusion lens.
 The ECU started with student leaders coming together to discuss the lack of DEI training in their positions and now it has evolved to help create and implement lasting changes across the university to ensure everyone feels welcome regardless of their identities and backgrounds.
 The ECU believes that everyone has a unique mix of identities that make them who they are and is important for all Wentworth community members to feel supported and represented at all levels of the university.

 MIDAS Tutoring Program

 In partnership with the Center for Academic Excellence, The Mathematics Integrated Diversity Academic Support (MIDAS) is a student-led tutoring initiative.
 Students saw a need for academic support for students of colors at Wentworth and they created MIDAS to provide such space while giving students a comfortable learning environment facilitated by students who they can identify with.
 MIDAS holds various workshops and study sessions throughout the academic year.

-The Center of Cultural and Global Engagement has two paid opportunities for students to engage with the work that members of the CCGE do throughout the year.
+The Center for Diversity and Global Engagement has two paid opportunities for students to engage with the work that members of the CDGE do throughout the year.
 Diversity Advocates (work-study positions) assist in creating a welcoming environment within the center while completing daily tasks.
 Ambassadors (non-work-study positions) organize and implement interactive and passive programs to educate students on diversity, equity, inclusion, and social justice issues and topics.

 Looking for More?